Bulgari: 1950s and 1960s: Colour revolution and Dolce Vita

 In the 1950s, some of Bulgari's best-known clients included Elizabeth Taylor, Anna Magnani, Ingrid Bergman and Gina Lollobrigida as Rome earned a reputation as "Hollywood on the Tiber" with the Cinecittà studios.

 At the same time, Bulgari went to a new style.
 The post-war boom saw a return to precious materials, particularly white metals covered in diamonds.
 In the 1950s, Bulgari launched its first floral brooches—called en tremblant because of their trembling diamond corollas.
 At the end of the 1950s, Bulgari began to establish its motifs, introducing structured, symmetrical shapes in yellow gold set with brilliant gems—chosen for their colour rather than intrinsic value.
 Among these multi-hued jewels, cabochon cuts were another innovation.
 These new pieces were a significant departure from classical Parisian design.

-As one of the pioneers in using vibrant colored gemstones, Bulgari further demonstrated its craftsmanship in the 1960s with intricate designs like the Serpenti collection, where colorful enamel and stones, including rubies and diamonds, were meticulously fitted into the serpent's scales to create a vibrant and detailed finish.
+Bulgari further demonstrated its craftsmanship in the 1960s with intricate designs like the Serpenti collection, where colorful enamel and stones, including rubies and diamonds, were meticulously fitted into the serpent's scales to create a vibrant and detailed finish.